hackerclub/debug_puzzles/README.md

 ## Running with Vagrant

 Easiest way to play these challs is with vagrant.
-Vagrant will seemlessy create a disposable VM for you break.
+Vagrant will seemlessy create a disposable VM for you to break.

-1. Install vagrant from you package manager or here (https://www.vagrantup.com/)
+1. Install vagrant from your package manager or here (https://www.vagrantup.com/)

 2. Run `vagrant init hashicorp/precise32` from the debug_puzzles base directory.
 This will setup a configuration file for a Vagrant Ubuntu 32bit VM in the base of debug_puzzles.

 3. Run `vagrant up` and then `vagrant ssh` and you're in!
-From there navigate to the `/vagrant` directory inside your VM and play with the puzzles as described above.
+From there copy the contents of the `/vagrant` to `/home/vagrant/`.

 4. When you're done exit the shell and run `vagrant destroy` from the debug_puzzles base directory.